Finding the right cat litter for your feline friend doesn't have to be a perplexing puzzle.

-A good way to go about it is to place an additional litter box near one of your existing ones and place the new litter in that box.
+An excellent way to go about it is to place an additional litter box near one of your existing ones and place the new litter in that box.
 Give it a few days.

 Most cats are curious enough to start exploring right away.
 With any luck, your cat will start playing with the litter and digging around.
 Don't remove the old box just yet.
 Give it a week or two.

-Check out our Cat Litter Reviews section to see which brands are more popular and why.
-Don’t forget though - your cat is the ultimate judge of litter, not you!
+Check out our Cat Litter Reviews to see which brands are more popular and why.
+Don’t forget, though - your cat is the ultimate judge of litter, not you!

-If you decide to try something new, make sure you transition from one type to another gradually and always leave a litterbox with the old kind of litter around until you’re sure your cat is happy with the new litter.
+If you decide to try something new, gradually transition from one type to another, and always leave a litterbox with the old kind of litter around until you’re sure your cat is happy with the new litter.

 Final Thoughts on Choosing the Right Cat Litter